 Possibility of Saving The Injured Tooth

 Depending up the kind of injury, the injured tooth can be saved.
 Obviously, if the tooth has broken off or been completely knocked out this is typically cannot be done.
 But if the tooth is chipped or partially dislodged, our staff can repair and save the natural tooth.
-Many patients assume any tooth pain associated with an accident will result in tooth removal.
+Many patients assume any tooth pain associated with an accident will result in tooth extraction.

 Before a decision can be made by our team, an exam will be conducted to full assess the extent of the oral cavity injury.
 Our staff will make sure no other teeth were affected by injury nor the other soft tissues of the mouth.
 Once the examination has been carried out, our professional staff will discuss the options and recommend a specific course of treatment.